 The recipe is similar to Easter Egg Sugar Cookies, except it’s tastier because of the addition of cream cheese in it.
 Cream cheese makes the cookies tender and the texture is slightly chewy.

-Tools you need for this Easter Egg Cookies Recipe
+Tools you need for this Cream Cheese Cookies Recipe

 Stand or Hand mixer: You can surely whisk and make the batter using a wooden spoon and a whisk but having a stand or hand mixer will make the task faster and easy